Sports in Orlando, Florida: Ice hockey

 In the 1990s, ice hockey became popular in Orlando, perhaps due to large influx of northerners to the city.
 In the 1993–94 NHL season, the Tampa Bay Lightning played four "home" games at the Orlando Arena, with a 1–2–1 record.

 In 2011, an investment group announced that they were approved to lease Amway Center for a new franchise in the mid-level ECHL, which was formally awarded on November 1, 2011.
 Two weeks later, it was announced that they had received the blessing of previous owner Rich DeVos to revive the Orlando Solar Bears name.
 The team began play in the 2012–13 ECHL season, with their first game against the Florida Everblades in Estero, Florida, on October 12, 2012.
 Their home opener was October 20, 2012, also against the Everblades.
 The DeVos family eventually purchased the ECHL Solar Bears in 2017.

-Women's Football
+Women's football

 Orlando is home to the Orlando Anarchy, a women's professional football team that plays in the WFA (Women's Football Alliance).
 The Orlando Anarchy have been playing since 2010, formerly known as the Central Florida Anarchy.

 In 2018, the Anarchy won the WFA Division 3 National Championship.

-American Football

-In 2022, the rebooted XFL announced that Orlando had been one of eight cities chosen to host a team.
-The team is set to begin play during the 2023 XFL season and they will be playing their home games at Camping World Stadium.
-Former FSU and NFL player Terrell Buckley will serve as the team's head coach.
-On October 31, 2022, it was announced that the team's name will be the Orlando Guardians.

-The 2023 season will technically be the second in team history.
-The team is the only one in the league to move to another city.
-The team played in the 2020 XFL season, the league's first season, at Raymond James Stadium in Tampa as the Tampa Bay Vipers.
-The season was cut short due to the COVID-19 pandemic.
-It was reported that during the season, XFL officials were discussing possibly moving the team to Orlando.
-The Orlando Rage of the original XFL was one of the most successful and popular teams in the league.
-Orlando is also one of the biggest football markets that doesn't have an NFL team, so it made sense to move the team.
-When the XFL's new owners began planning a second season, it was rumored that they would move the Vipers to Orlando.